 A building material’s R-value refers to its ability to resist thermal conductivity.
 Higher R-values equate to better insulation; materials with large R-values keep heat from escaping the home during the winter and permeating it during the summer.

 Your floors help insulate your home by preventing heat loss and gain underneath your feet.
 While a nonstandard flooring material like concrete features lower R-values than some of the more traditional flooring choices, it’s actually pretty comparable to ceramic flooring tiles.

 The R-value determines whether a flooring material will help or hinder a home’s ability to resist heat loss and gain.
 While your home’s insulation makes the biggest difference in energy efficiency, don’t discount your flooring choices.

-Flooring type and quality not only affect energy efficiency, but also to some degree, thermal comfort.
-Have you ever swung your feet over the side of the bed on a wintry morning, then snatched them immediately off, say, the cold, tile floor?
+Flooring type and quality not only affect energy efficiency but also to some degree, thermal comfort.
+Have you ever swung your feet over the side of the bed on a wintry morning, then snatched them immediately off, say, the cold, ceramic tile floor?
 Materials with higher R-values also improve your comfort underfoot.

 The precise R-value of a particular type of flooring depends on the manufacturer’s specifications and flooring thickness.
-For example, one brand of pine wood flooring might feature an R-value of 0.975, while another’s R-value is 0.825.
+For example, one brand of chestnut wood flooring might feature an R-value of 0.975, while another’s R-value is 0.825.
 Additionally, R-values can be expressed both as typical R-values and as R-values by a specific unit of measurement.

 Wood floors, such as pine, fir, oak, and maple, boast similar R-values ranging from 0.638 to 0.975.
 Engineered wood typically features a lower R-value (in some cases as low as 0.250); plank thickness plays a significant roll in engineered hardwood R-value.
 However, the type of underlayment used with a wood floor can increase the overall R-value considerably.